osamakhn/SUN/README.md

 This is the boiler plate for a "build your own" example of an async chat

 ### Setup ###
+It is highly recommended you run all the setup steps before the workshop as this can take some time.

 #### Dependancies ####
   - Java JDK 1.8